 3. Keep Your Materials in Check

 You’ll make your agent’s job way easier if you give them materials to prove how brilliant you are.
-While they’re putting you up for jobs and fighting to get you in the room, use that time to get yourself some great headshots, edit together a showreel and get your voice reel done.
-All of these things can be expensive, but in my opinion it’s really worth the investment to ensure you’re in the best position possible to work.
+While they’re putting you up for jobs and fighting to get you in the room, use that time to get yourself some great headshots, edit your showreel and get your voice reel done.
+All of these things can be expensive, but in my opinion, it’s really worth the investment to ensure you’re in the best position possible to work.
 I’ve had many times where I’ve asked my photography student friends to do my headshots for me and it always just leads to slightly awkward conversations with agents around what a professional standard is and how important it is to just do it properly.
-So look for someone who knows what this is, and can help you get the result you need to be as employable as possible.
+So look for a headshot photographer who knows what this is, and can help you get the result you need to be as employable as possible.

 4. Keep Them Involved